LLJY/x86-kernel/Documentation/admin-guide/sysctl/kernel.rst

 ===========

 BMQ/PDS CPU scheduler only.
-This determines what type of yield calls to sched_yield will perform.
+This determines what type of yield calls to sched_yield() will be performed.

   0 - No yield.
-  1 - Deboost and requeue task. (default)
+  1 - Requeue task. (default)
   2 - Set run queue skip task.
+Same as CFS.